berty/www.berty.tech/bertytech/content/blog/watching-hongkong/index.md

 - security
 ---

-# Watching :eye:   Hong-kong Updates - China scares the world.
+# Watching :eye: :  Hong-kong Updates - China scares the world.
-_Our 'Watching' series focuses on monitoring the evolution of laws and government actions on privacy and communications security issues.
+_Our 'Watching' series focuses on monitoring the evolution of laws and government actions on privacy and communications security issues._

 ![](https://i.imgur.com/utu8jGu.jpg)